sauvc/rulebook/rulebook.md

 The first task, Navigation, is mandatory and **must be completed** before attempting any other task.
 The other tasks can be attempted in any order.
 Surfacing at any point signifies <span class="emphasis">end of the attempt</span>.

 ### 1. Navigation

 The aim of this task is to swim through a gate placed at the bottom of the pool.
 The gate may be located anywhere on a horizontal line, parallel to the side of the swimming pool, approximately 12m away from the starting zone.
 See Figure 4.
 The AUV has to swim through the 150 cm tall gate without touching the gate.

-**A red flare** may be located anywhere in a rectangular zone 4m-8m from side of the arena, before the gate.
-The AUV **has to avoid** touching the red flare.
-Any part of the AUV touching the red flare causes an immediate <span class="important">abort</span> of the attempt.
+**A orange flare** may be located anywhere in a rectangular zone 4m-8m from side of the arena, before the gate.
+The AUV **has to avoid** touching the orange flare.
+Any part of the AUV touching the orange flare causes an immediate <span class="important">abort</span> of the attempt.

 ![flare](img/gate-2016.jpg)
 <p class="image-caption"> Figure 8.
 Picture of the gate from 2016 Competition.</p>